research

 My book manuscript in progress, Common Knowledge: Public Epistemic Authority and Democratic Faith, is occasioned by the crisis of authoritative knowledge in democratic politics.
 This crisis encompasses not just scientific knowledge, but a whole infrastructure that supplies the public with politically salient information about our world: from rates of incarceration by race, to vaccine safety, or the outcome of a Presidential election.
 Engaging the thought of Hannah Arendt, debates in democratic theory, and interdisciplinary literature in science and technology studies, it asks how public knowledge is made and preserved, transformed and eroded, as well as how we might repair or reinvent what I call “public epistemic authority.”

-Infrastructure is an occasional metaphor and conceptual tool in critical theory, but I also draw on literature on the history, sociology, and phenomenology of large sociotechnical systems like electrical grids and water distribution networks.
-Rethinking public authority through the lens of infrastructure offers a “realist” account of public authority as contingently (and imperfectly) constructed over time, rather than an ideal relationship or speech situation we need to get right.
+Infrastructure is an occasional metaphor and conceptual tool in critical theory, but I also draw on the history, sociology, and phenomenology of large sociotechnical systems like electrical grids and water distribution networks.
+Rethinking public authority through the lens of infrastructure offers a “realist” account of public authority as contingently (and imperfectly) constructed over time, rather than the legitimate exercise of power.
 It also recognizes that inherited knowledge infrastructures do not distribute affordances equally: they also exclude, marginalize, and lock in.
 Like their physical counterparts, the ubiquity, reliability and durability of knowledge infrastructures generate dependencies and the potential for chaos during episodes of breakdown.
 But their constant need for maintenance and repair is a feature, not a bug: knowledge infrastructures are always sites for democratic world-building.
+A capsule version of the argument, “Facts, Arte-facts, and Fabrications: The Crisis of Public Epistemic Authority,” is forthcoming in Political Theory.

 Work in Progress

-• Enumeration as Political Representation
+Enumeration as Political Representation

-• Votes, Polls, and Bots: Enumeration, Amplification and Democratic Equality (with Jennifer Forestal).
+Votes, Polls, and Bots: Enumeration, Amplification and Democratic Equality (with Jennifer Forestal).

 Invited Talks